cynkra/fledge/README.md

 ## Usage

-Run *fledge* commands from your package directory for versioning as below.
+Run {fledge} commands from your package directory for versioning as below.

-  - To configure your package for the first-time with *fledge*, use
+  - To configure your package for the first-time with {fledge}, use

     ``` r
     fledge::bump_version()